rafacalvo/my-team-page-challenge/README.md

 Second challenge for DevChallenges.io!

-This one's more interesting because som cards are pushed down a little bit and my first answer was to adjust their margin/padding-top, but then I remembered about the `transform: translateY()` property and it made more sense (to me) to use that.
+This one's more interesting because some cards are pushed down a little bit and my first answer was to adjust their margin/padding-top, but then I remembered about the `transform: translateY()` property and it made more sense (to me) to use that.

 ### Built With